 - Connectivity: The R5 offers 2.4Ghz and 5Ghz connectivity as well as Bluetooth.
 The R6 only has 2.4Ghz and Bluetooth support.

 - Dual Pixel Raw: Only the Canon R5 offers dual pixel RAW, which allows the camera to capture depth information and adds some additional post processing options on images, including adjusting micro focus and relighting portraits.

 To be honest, the R6 (and its successor the R6 Mark II) is a fantastic camera.
 Canon has been known in the past to reduce the features of their lower priced cameras in order to differentiate them, but the standout features of the R5 like image stabilization and the autofocus system are exactly the same between the cameras.
-In some ways (battery life, low-light autofocus, burst depth), the R6 even outperforms the R5.
+In some ways (battery life, low-light autofocus, burst depth), the R6 and R6 Mark II even outperform the R5.

 Considerations When Buying the Canon EOS R5

 There are a few things to think about when considering buying the Canon EOS R5.

 First, the high megapixel count.
 This certainly has its advantages, particularly if you plan on printing your work very large or if you tend to crop quite a bit.

 However, a high megapixel sensor also has disadvantages.
 These include larger file sizes, and the fact that at higher megapixels, any movement is going to be exacerbated.
 That might be subject movement or movement due to hand shake.
 So you will want to get used to shooting at higher shutter speeds than you are currently using if you’re coming from a lower megapixel camera.

 Traditionally, higher megapixel sensors have also tended to perform worse in low light and at higher ISOs.
 However I can confirm that this is definitely not the case with the R5, which performs admirably in low light.
 It produces perfectly usable images all the way up to 12800 ISO in my experience, and you can even push to higher ISOs if you really must.